 School and Youth Tour Opportunities

 The Bryan Museum offers a variety of learning opportunities that encourage youth to recognize the history of Texas and the American West as relevant to the 21st century.
-We accomplish this by helping students recognize a personal connection through dialogue, sensory experiences, immersive activities and creative endeavors.
+We accomplish this by helping students recognize a personal connection through dialogue and creative endeavors.

 iWrite Historian’s Journal